circle-info

 Potential drawbacks of stricter quality gates

-The Clean as You Code Quality Gate is designed to achieve clean increments of code with the least amount of friction in the development process.
+A quality gate focused on new code is designed to keep each change maintainable and secure with the least amount of friction in the development process.
 Adding more conditions may lead to bottlenecks in the pace of development with minimal benefit.
 You also run the risk of an ignored quality gate because frequent failures may cause a debate on which conditions to prioritize.

-It is also important to note that adding conditions on overall code will shift your focus away from new code to old code thus moving you away from the Clean as You Code methodology.
-This makes it hard for developers to take ownership of their own code as they have to worry about older code.
+It is also important to note that adding conditions on overall code will shift your focus away from new code to old code.
+This makes it harder for developers to take ownership of their own code because they also have to worry about older code.